 Ammunition should be safely stored separate from firearms.
 Store your firearms out of sight of visitors and children.
-It is the gun owner's responsibility to be certain that children and persons unfamiliar with firearms cannot gain access to firearms, ammunition, or components.
+It is the gun owner's responsibility to be certain that children and persons unfamiliar with firearms cannot gain access to firearms or ammunition.